Walter Van Rensselaer Berry

-Walter Van Rensselaer Berry (July 29, 1859 - October 12, 1927) was an American lawyer, diplomat, Francophile, and friend of several great writers.
-He was also an American tennis player active in the late 19th century.
+Walter Van Rensselaer Berry (July 29, 1859 - October 12, 1927) was an American lawyer, international judge, tennis player, and Francophile.
+He was a judge at the International Mixed Tribunal of Cairo, Egypt.
+He was also a leading American tennis player active in the late 19th century, winning the 1884 U.S. National Championships – Doubles.
+While living as an expat in Paris, Berry was a close associate of Henry James, Marcel Proust, and Edith Wharton.